mobily-enterprises/jsonreststores/README.md

 Note that the `MongoStore` module already _does_ overrides the **Database functions** (which would normally be redefined by you), in order to give a working store for you to enjoy.
 Your own overriding functions could be heavily inspired by these.

-# Implementing a DB class

-If you want to implement your own